 I have to admit, Grand Rapids caught me by surprise.
-Whenever Michigan was mentioned before my trip, I thought of The Ozarks or Detroit.
-What I didn’t picture was sipping a craft cocktail while watching the sunset at a rooftop bar or swimming in Lake Michigan and feeling like I was in the ocean.
+I didn’t think I’d be sipping a craft cocktail while watching the sunset at a rooftop bar or swimming in Lake Michigan and feeling like I was in the ocean.

 Grand Rapids is Michigan’s second largest city, located on the west side of the state about 2 1/2 hours from Detroit.
 Minorities make up more than 40% of the city’s 1.4 million residents, so this a diverse place to visit.

 This is also a city that’s seen a lot of revitalization over the last few decades.
 You can see the investment pay off in urban parks, commissioned street art projects and locally owned restaurants with innovative cuisine.

 Not to mention, Grand Rapids has its own international airport (the second largest in the state) with nonstop flights to 31 domestic destinations.
 If you want an easy city escape that will keep you well-fed and entertained, it’s time to plan your trip to Grand Rapids, MI!

 Here are the 12 best things to do when you get there: